Sebbs128/firewall/README.md

 ## Custom Rules

-At present, YARP.Extensions.Firewall contains just a custom rule engine.
+At present, Yarp.Extensions.Firewall contains just a custom rule engine.
 The custom rule engine is heavily influenced by Azure WAF (found as part of Application Gateway and Front Door).

 ### Route Firewall